 - Make a speculative application and don’t be put off if you don’t get a response first time or get a rejection.

 - Pick up the phone and ask if there is anyone involved in recruitment who would be happy to meet with you.
 Then do your research.
 Find out all you can about the roles that might be available.
-There are details of wages, roles and terms and conditions of some companies on the BAJR website http://www.bajr.org/Compare/ContractCompare.asp.
-On page 20 onwards in this BAJR guide there is a list of archaeological staff roles and expected grades http://www.bajr.org/BAJRGuides/33.%20Archaeological_Career_Advice/Archaeology_2013.pdf.
+See the Compare the Contractor section of the BARJ website, where there are details of wages, roles and terms and conditions of selected companies.

 - You may have a friend or colleague who can give you a personal recommendation or introduction.